-First 5 is guided by a whole community, whole family, whole child approach to our work.
+First 5 is guided by a "whole community, whole family, whole child" approach to our work.
 With our role as administrators of Oakland Children's Initiative (Measure AA) and The Children's Health and Child Care Initiative for Alameda County (Measure C) ballot measures, new sources of revenue are available for critical early childhood programming and system building.
-With these new investments, First 5 can reallocate Proposition 10 funds to return to source resources for BIPOC and low-income communities, and neighborhoods that have experienced historic and ongoing disinvestment and wealth extraction.
+With these new investments, First 5 can reallocate Proposition 10 funds to return to source resources for BIPOC communities, low-income communities, and neighborhoods that have experienced historic and ongoing disinvestment and wealth extraction.

-Looking ahead for FY23-24, First 5 Alameda County will continue making progress on (see pages 8-9):
+Looking ahead for fiscal year 2024-25, First 5 Alameda County will continue making progress on: